 Our Analysis and Test Results

 The Audio-Technica ATH-M50x presents a somewhat interesting sound profile.
 It accentuates both the bass and treble ends of the spectrum.
-At the low end you get very punchy and powerful notes that still stay tight and well defined, offering a great anchor for rock or hip hop ballads.
-At the treble end you get a sharp brightness and great separation that brings out every detail of higher vocals, guitar notes, and acoustic arrangement.
+At the low end, you get very punchy and powerful notes that stay tight and well defined, offering a great anchor for rock or hip hop ballads.
+You get a sharp brightness and great separation at the treble end that brings out every detail of higher vocals, guitar notes, and acoustic arrangement.
 This combination of power and articulation at the two ends of the frequency spectrum results in a very full and lively sound that we love.

 The Audio-Technica ATH-M50x lacks any sort of active noise cancellation, so you have to rely on the earcups and padding to block out any ambient noise.

-That passive noise blocking is ok, but certainly isn't great.
-In cafes and on airplanes ambient noise became at least somewhat muffled, but we had to turn the volume up past the mid-mark before those ambient noises were no longer noticeable.
-Overall these headphones fall leagues be the relative silence provided by even mediocre active noise cancellation, but provide enough isolation to enjoy music at not too loud of a volume in most situations.
+That passive noise blocking is ok but certainly isn't great.
+In cafes and airplanes, ambient noise became somewhat muffled, but we had to turn the volume up past the mid-mark before those ambient noises were no longer noticeable.
+Overall these headphones fall leagues be the relative silence provided by even mediocre active noise cancellation but provide enough isolation to enjoy music at not too loud of a volume in most situations.

 We found these headphones plenty comfortable for multiple hours of wear, even for those that have larger heads and/or ears.

 The Audio-Technica ATH-M50x features a good amount of padding on the earcups encased in a soft faux leather.
 Those cups are large enough to fit around larger ears, but some of our testers found their ears touching the inside of the earcups.
-Luckily there is a soft lining here too, so this never created any uncomfortable hot spots.
-The headband is a bit stiff and can create some pressure on the top of the head, but not to a terrible degree.
+Luckily, there is a soft lining here, too, which never created any uncomfortable hot spots.
+The headband is stiff and can put some pressure on the top of the head, but not to a terrible degree.

-The Audio-Technica ATH-M50x fold up fairly small, but only come with a cloth drawstring bag for storage.
-If you travel with these headphones you'll either have to be careful with how you pack them or invest in a sturdier carrying case.
+The Audio-Technica ATH-M50x folds up reasonably small but only comes with a cloth drawstring bag for storage.
+If you travel with these headphones, you'll either have to be careful with how you pack them or invest in a sturdier carrying case.

 — Max Mutter